1nf1del/tap-svn/trunk/taps/TAPCommander/readme.txt

 Options Screen
 TAP Commander options can be accessed by pressing Menu from any TAP Commander screen.
 Skin, screen offset and additional activation key can be adjusted.

+History
+1.31	Adds FontManager support.
+1.3		Adds memory usage column if your firmware is compatible
+		Updates to support 3.16 firmware on 5100 range.
+1.2		Various bugfixes and additional configuration options 1.1		Added support for WSS Killer
+1.0		Initial release

 Simon Capewell